Skip to main content

 Deep-Dive Questions

 Statins cause measurable cognitive symptoms in a small subset of patients, though large trials show no consistent harm at the population level.
 If you started a statin and noticed fog, talk to your prescriber about a trial off the medication or a switch.
-Do not stop on your own without a plan, especially if you are at high cardiovascular risk.
+Do not stop on your own without a plan, particularly if you are at high cardiovascular risk.

 APOE4 is the strongest genetic risk factor for late-onset Alzheimer's, but it is not destiny.
 APOE4 carriers benefit even more than the general population from sleep, exercise, glucose control, and lipid management.
 We discuss testing carefully because the result has psychological and insurance implications.

-Ketogenic diets help cognition in some patients, especially those with insulin resistance.
+Ketogenic diets help cognition in some patients, particularly those with insulin resistance.
 Ketones are an alternative brain fuel that bypass glucose.
 Long-term keto is hard to sustain and is not for everyone.
 We sometimes try a structured 4 to 6 week trial to see if cognitive benefit is real for that patient.

 Nootropics like modafinil can push the gas pedal in the short term but do not fix the underlying engine.
 We use them in select cases (shift workers, narcolepsy, severe long COVID) while we repair the root cause.
 They are not a long-term plan.

-Yes, chronic Lyme and other tick-borne infections can cause persistent cognitive symptoms, especially in patients who hike the Wissahickon, Pocono trails, or spend time in South Jersey.
+Yes, chronic Lyme and other tick-borne infections can cause persistent cognitive symptoms, particularly in patients who hike the Wissahickon, Pocono trails, or spend time in South Jersey.
 We screen with Lyme antibodies, Babesia, and Bartonella when the history fits.

 NAD+ is a coenzyme essential for mitochondrial energy production.
 NAD+ levels decline with age.
 IV NAD+ is expensive and the published evidence is still early.
 Oral precursors like NMN and NR are more accessible but still under active study.
 We use the basics first.